-What do you think are the most pressing issues facing the Montessori community?
+What do you think are the most pressing issues facing the Montessori community right now?

 What do you love about Oregon?
 What are some of your favorite places in Oregon?

-What are your reading now?
+What are you reading now?
 What is a book you would recommend to our community?

 I’m a person who typically has bookmarks in about a dozen books at a time!
 One book that I am currently reading and would strongly recommend to our community is “Everyday Antiracism,” edited by Mica Pollock.
 It is a collection of brilliant, thought-provoking essays about navigating topics of race and racism in school settings, and about creating an antiracist school community.
 There is so much to learn from all of the different voices and perspectives, and think it should be required reading for educators.
 Each essay ends with a resource list and discussion questions, which would be great for any schools or groups wanting to delve into a structured book study!